JohannesCo/FSCT/README.md

 conda activate YOUR_ENVIRONMENT_NAME_HERE
 conda install pip
-pip install -r requirements.txt
+pip install -r requirements.txt conda install -c conda-forge hdbscan==0.8.28 pip install -r requirements.txt
 ```

+the fix for hdbscan demands the requirements.txt to be called again

 This should hopefully install all required packages for you.
 These are the instructions for Windows 10 and Linux.